Brigandine

-A brigandine (sometimes spelled "brigantine"), also called a brigander, is a form of body armour, in use from the late Middle Ages and up to the early modern era.
-It is a garment typically made of heavy cloth, canvas, or leather, featuring small oblong steel plates riveted to the fabric such that the fabric and rivets present on the outside, sometimes with a second layer of fabric on the inside.
+A brigandine (sometimes spelled brigantine), also called a brigander, is a form of body armour, in use from the late Middle Ages and up to the early modern era.
+It is a garment typically made of heavy cloth, canvas, or leather, featuring small oblong steel plates riveted to the fabric such that the fabric and rivets were present on the outside, sometimes with a second layer of fabric on the inside.

 Origins

 Protective clothing and armour have been used by armies from earliest recorded history; the King James Version of the Bible (Jeremiah 46:4) translates the Hebrew סריון, siryon or שריון, śiryon "coat of mail" as "brigandine".

 It is speculated that brigandine armour originated from Mongol-style lamellar armour known as khatanghu degel, which was a type of scale-lined fabric or felt coat.
 This type of armour was introduced to Eastern Europe, where they were adopted, possibly leading to the rise of brigandine armour in Europe during the 14th century.

 Medieval brigandines were essentially a refinement of the earlier coat of plates, which began appearing during the 13th century.
-These were typically of simpler construction with larger metal plates.Early brigandines appeared towards the end of the 14th century, but survived beyond this transitional period between mail and plate, and came into even wider use in the 15th century, continuing into the 16th century.
+These were typically of simpler construction with larger metal plates.
+Early brigandines appeared towards the end of the 14th century, but survived beyond this transitional period between mail and plate, and came into even wider use in the 15th century, continuing into the 16th century.
 15th-century brigandines are generally front-opening garments with the rivets arranged in triangular groups of three, while 16th-century brigandines generally have smaller plates with the rivets arranged in rows.

 The brigandine is sometimes confused with the haubergeon, while the name is often confused with the brigantine, a swift small sea vessel.